axeluhl/sailing-analytics/wiki/s3-sample.md

 # S3 Controller

-Here is a sample controller class that uploads or deletes a file from your S3 Bucket.
+Here is a sample controller class that uploads a JPEG file from your local file system to your S3 Bucket.

 Dependencies: http://aws.amazon.com/de/sdk-for-java/